AlexanderAberg/battleship/README.md

 - Boards are created with the help of tutorial from W3schools, https://www.w3schools.com/css/css_grid.asp https://www.w3schools.com/css/css_grid_container.asp and https://www.w3schools.com/css/css_grid_item.asp.
 - The Tutor Roman helped me with the grid, it is mainly my own code but with his help.
-- Got help from Alex C on our Slack Team Group with the ships.
+- Got help from Alex C on our Slack Team Group with the ships and also got some other suggestions on slack.
+- My mentor Rory Patrick has been much help with suggestion and ideas.
 - Template for this README is taken from my previous project Different Coloured Tea that in term got its template from Love Running and my mentors P1.
 - Got inspired and used/reused some code from https://codepen.io/patrycja-b/pen/EWRywX and https://www.youtube.com/watch?v=Ubh_k18sX4E&ab_channel=CodewithAniaKub%C3%B3w
+- Got some inspiration from perplexity AI but the AI couldn't really help me with solving my issues and the swedish slack team also gave me similiar suggestions for the handleClick function but neither did help me sort that out.

 ### Content